Carrefour, Google sign online shopping tie-up in France

 Casino’s upmarket Monoprix chain in March became the first French retailer to agree to sell products through U.S. e-commerce giant Amazon.

-Google has been pushing to roll out new shopping services to retailers like Walmart (WMT.N), in a move seen as helping them compete with Amazon.
+Google has been pushing to roll out new shopping services to retailers like Walmart, in a move seen as helping them compete with Amazon.
 This marks the first partnership in France.

 The deal with Carrefour will make groceries available for shopping on connected speakers like Google Home or the Google Assistant device on mobile phones.